accellera-official/systemc.org/docs/index.md

           </div>
           <div class="col-lg-6">
             <h1 class="display-5 fw-bold lh-1 mb-3">Welcome to SystemC.org!</h1>
             <p class="lead">Welcome to the new SystemC Community Portal!
-Your online reference for everything related to SystemC, the language for System-level modeling, design and verification.</p>
+Your online reference for everything related to SystemC, the language for system-level design, modeling and verification.</p>
             <a href="/overview/" class="btn btn-primary btn-lg">Overview</a>
             <a href="/downloads/" class="btn btn-secondary btn-lg">Downloads</a>
           </div>